intenseprogramming/enhanced-relationlist-type-bundle/README.md

 ## Configuration

-Refer to [the installation document](doc/CONFIGURATION.md) on how to configure fields of this type.
+Refer to [the configuration document](doc/CONFIGURATION.md) on how to configure fields of this type.